innocenzi/laravel-vite/docs/src/guide/features/entrypoints.md

 ## Overview

 Entrypoints are scripts or CSS files that Laravel Vite will recognize and use.
 They are the equivalent of Laravel Mix's `.js` or `.postCss`'s first parameters and are configured in `config/vite.php`.
-See the [related documentation](/configuration/laravel-package#entrypoints).
+See the [relevant documentation](/configuration/laravel-package#entrypoints).

 Within Laravel Vite, it means they will be passed to Vite and will be injected automatically via the `@vite` directive.